Studio Art: Illustration, BFASA

 for the degree of Bachelor of Fine Arts in Studio Art Major in Studio Art, Illustration Concentration

-The Illustration concentration will provide students majoring in Studio Art with rigorous training in the necessary practical skills in drawing, painting, layout design, and visual storytelling; investigations of new business models and best practices within a collaborative and interdisciplinary industry; as well as a path to understanding themselves as makers in the creative process.
+The Illustration concentration provides students majoring in Studio Art with rigorous training in the necessary practical skills in drawing, painting, layout design, and visual storytelling; investigations of new business models and best practices within a collaborative and interdisciplinary industry; as well as a path to understanding themselves as makers in the creative process.

 Students in the School of Art and Design must complete the Campus General Education requirements.
 Some Art and Design courses will also apply toward the General Education requirements.